josalvdel1/CompleteSpinner/README.md

 ```

-We must to define a layout that is compose of **parent ViewGroup**, that represent the container of the Spinner.
+Define a layout that is compose of **parent ViewGroup**, that represent the container of the Spinner.
 And, inside this view, it necesary to put **AutoCompleteTextView**, where the selected object are going to be shown.
 Then we can add some extra views to customize our Spinner.
 ```xml
       <LinearLayout
         android:id="@+id/ll_spinner_container"